mongodb

 console.log('Found documents =>', findResult);

 This query returns all the documents in the documents collection.
-If you add this below the insertMany example you'll see the document's you've inserted.
+If you add this below the insertMany example, you'll see the documents you've inserted.

 Add a query filter to find only documents which meet the query criteria.